 The vertical stripes on the apron Wendy wears, superimposed over her own mountain, serve to possibly link the mountain of The Shining more emphatically with Devil's Tower which has the curious feature of being vertically scarred with deeply set markings.
 This giantess image of Wendy looming over the mountain makes its terrain look very much like Roy's sculptural attempt at recreating Devil's Tower and its environment, right down to the miniature trees.

 In The Shining, Jack also feels as if he was formerly at the Overlook, as if he knew what was around every corner, but his uniting with that compulsion is his doom.
 Close Encounters is a feel good movie and these destinies pursued are uplifting.
-(Plus, Jillian must go to Devil's Tower in order to get back her son.)
-The Shining is not a feel good movie, they ignore warnings to stay away and are sucked into a vortex of horror.
+In Jillian's case, she must go to Devil's Tower in order to be there to meet her son when he is returned.
+It's not explained why her son was abducted, which makes it essential that Julian go to Devil's Tower, if it's just for Roy to find Jillian and Jillian to find Roy and to help each other.
+The Shining is not a feel good movie.
+Warnings to stay away are ignored, and the family is sucked into a vortex of horror.
 But they had to go to the mountain because that's the way it is with fairy tales.
 And Danny had to enter Room 237.

 In the Tuesday scene where Wendy has the confrontation with Jack in the Colorado Lounge, he telling her she is not to enter again, we have Jack seated before bright lamps, the light casting two shadows that mimic the lines of a mountain or road, suggesting a triangular or a trapezoid shape with the light as the apex.
 The chairs in the scene have a sunburst design on them as well.